CartoDB/carto-selfhosted-helm/README.md

 + If you need to replace one variable now, you can modify it in `values.yaml` file and then run the following command:

   `helm upgrade carto3-selfhosted . --values=./values.yaml`

++ If you need to overwrite an image name in one specific container, you could set it in `tag: ""` parameter in `values.yaml`